GuiglParty/Stage-Fright/README.md

 *Graphics*
--ps1 graphics courtesy of keijiro
+- ps1 graphics courtesy of keijiro
--might mean our wall meshes will need a few bumps to make sure we get that weird vertex shaking
+- might mean our wall meshes will need a few bumps to make sure we get that weird vertex shaking

 - also have a few different keijiro glitch things to use: scan line jitter, color drift, vertical jump, horizontal shake, block damage